 One of the most common causes of OOS is repetitive movements or actions.
 For people who work an assembly line or packing station, this is especially common.
 Look for alternate ways to complete your task that shifts the use of one muscle to another.
 For instance, if you work at a packaging station, alternate which hand you use to tape the box shut.

 Another common cause of OOS has to do with poor work practices.
 Incorrectly carrying items, improperly using equipment, lifting with your back instead of your legs, etc. These are all ways you may contract OOS in the workplace.
 Be sure to follow proper safety procedures and speak with your supervisor if any company policies are causing you pain.

 For people who sit at a desk for 8+ hours daily, it’s especially important to maintain correct posture.
 Keeping your body aligned in a way that limits pressure will help keep you healthy and protected.
 Purchasing an ergonomically correct chair, keyboard, mouse, and other common office equipment will keep you from straining your body.

 Constant muscle use can also cause OOS.
 As your muscles become accustomed to being under tension, it can be difficult for them to relax afterward.
 Furthermore, constant strain on your muscles may cause tears and weakness.
 Be sure to take regular breaks to stretch and rest your muscles during the day.
 This will prevent them from developing problems due to overuse.

 How Can We Help?

-Work Health Solutions offers comprehensive healthcare solutions for your medical needs.
+Work Health Solutions offers comprehensive healthcare solutions for your medical needs, including injury prevention.
 Our qualified team treats patients and employers alike and always provides top-quality service.
 We back our quality service with years of experience working with academics and research.